A Gr\"{o}bner basis for Kazhdan-Lusztig ideals

-By comparison and contrast, we work only in type $A$ and single out a specific choice of coordinates and a specific Gr\"obner degeneration, which we view as especially natural in light of the aforementioned Schubert polynomial combinatorics.
+By contrast, we work only in type $A$ and single out a specific choice of coordinates and a specific Gr\"obner degeneration, which we view as especially natural in light of the aforementioned Schubert polynomial combinatorics.
 Our Gr\"{o}bner basis theorem provides an explicit, non-iterative realization of one of the degenerations of \cite{Knutson:patches} and \cite{Knutson:frob}, using explicit coordinates and explicit equations in those coordinates.
 However, our techniques are distinct from those of Knutson's aforementioned work, though parallel to them.
-We do not use \cite{Knutson:automatic}, \cite{Knutson:frob}, nor specifically any of the new results from \cite{Knutson:patches}, substituting instead direct combinatorial commutative algebra arguments.
-Moreover, our Gr\"{o}bner basis theorem seems difficult to explicitly adapt in general to other degenerations in \cite{Knutson:patches} and \cite{Knutson:frob}, highlighting that the choice of coordinates and term order is somewhat delicate.
-That the combinatorics lines up with an appropriate choice indicates the resonance between the geometry and the combinatorics.
+We do not use \cite{Knutson:frob}, nor specifically any of the new results from \cite{Knutson:patches}, substituting instead direct combinatorial commutative algebra arguments.
+Our Gr\"{o}bner basis theorem seems difficult to adapt for other degenerations in \cite{Knutson:patches} and \cite{Knutson:frob}, highlighting that the choice of coordinates and term order is somewhat delicate.

 We expect our methods to extend to finding a generalization of our main result to other Lie types; we hope to address this in a future paper.
-However, type $A$ warrants some special attention since we would like to further our understanding of the geometric genesis of the beautiful properties of Schubert polynomial and pipe dream combinatorics.
+However, type $A$ warrants special attention since we would like to further our understanding of the geometric genesis of the beautiful properties of Schubert polynomial and pipe dream combinatorics.
 As noted in \cite[Section~10]{Fomin.Kirillov:B}, the ensemble of their many properties is specific to type~$A$.